IamTakaiii/Just-Sail-It-service/README.md

 The scope types are:

 - `app`: changes to the app such as new config database
-- `account`: changes to the account module or account related components
+- `users`: changes to the user module or user related components
+- `auth`: changes to auth flow or auth related components